Wizards (film): Production

-Ralph Bakshi had long had an interest in fantasy, and had been drawing fantasy artwork as far back as 1955, while he was still in high school.
+Ralph Bakshi had long had an interest in fantasy.
+Bakshi had been drawing fantasy artwork as far back as 1955, while he was still in high school.
 Wizards originated in the concept for Tee-Witt, an unproduced television series Bakshi developed and pitched to CBS in 1967.
-In 1976, Bakshi pitched War Wizards, which he wrote in only two weeks, to 20th Century Fox.
-Returning to the fantasy drawings he had created in high school for inspiration, Bakshi intended to prove that he could produce a "family picture" that had the same impact as his adult-oriented films.
+In 1976, Bakshi pitched War Wizards, which he wrote in only two weeks, to 20th Century-Fox, returning to the fantasy drawings he had created in high school for inspiration.
+Bakshi sought to depart from his more urban-oriented films that deal with topics of sex and drugs but still have a similar impact.

 The film is an allegorical comment on the moral ambiguity of technology and the potentially destructive powers of propaganda.
 Blackwolf's secret weapon is propaganda, used to incite his legions and terrorize the fairy folk of Montagar; but Avatar's willingness to use a technological tool (a handgun pulled from "up his sleeve") destroys his evil twin.
 Bakshi also states that Wizards "was about the creation of the state of Israel and the Holocaust, about the Jews looking for a homeland, and about the fact that fascism was on the rise again".

 British illustrator Ian Miller and comic book artist Mike Ploog were hired to contribute backgrounds and designs.
 The crew included Vita, Turek, Sparey, Vitello and Spence, who had become comfortable with Bakshi's limited storyboarding and lack of pencil tests.
 Artist Alex Niño signed a contract with Bakshi to work on the film, and was granted a work visa, but was unable to gain permission from the Philippine government to leave for the United States until two months afterward, and later found that by the time he had arrived in the United States, not only had the film's animation been completed, but Niño's visa did not allow him to submit freelance work on any other projects.